 The Entry-Level Course for Drinking Water Operators for First Nations is being offered at no fee with travel and accommodation expenses reimbursed for operators in First Nations communities in Ontario.
 For scheduled dates and locations visit www.wcwc.ca/en/training/first-nations-zone/.

-- Class 1 exam – 6 years’ operating experience
+- Class 1 exam – 3 years of operating experience

-- Class 2 exam – 8 years’ operating experience
+- Class 2 exam – 5 years of operating experience

-- Class 3 exam – 10 years’ operating experience, of which 2 years must be as an OIC in a Class 2 subsystem or higher.
+- Class 3 exam – 8 years of operating experience, of which 2 years must be as an operator-in-charge (OIC) in a Class 2 subsystem or higher.

-- Contact the Ontario Water Wastewater Certification Office (OWWCO) about taking the practical certification examination.
-Call OWWCO at 1-877-231-2122 or send an email to email@example.com.
+- Contact the Ontario Water Wastewater Certification Office (OWWCO) about taking the practical certification examination at 1-877-231-2122 or https://owwco.ca/contact/.